 - Overnight Instructions: Prepare the recipe through step 6.
 Cover the shaped bread tightly and refrigerate for up to about 15 hours.
 At least 3 hours before you need the bread the next day, remove from the refrigerator, keep covered, and allow to rise on the counter for about 1-2 hours before baking.
 Alternatively, you can let the dough have its 1st rise in the refrigerator overnight.
 Cover the dough tightly and place in the refrigerator for up to 12 hours.
 Remove from the refrigerator and allow the dough to fully rise for 2 more hours.
 Continue with step 5.

 - Yeast: Platinum Yeast by Red Star is an instant yeast.
-You can use Red Star Yeast active dry yeast instead.
+Any instant yeast works.
+You can use active dry yeast instead.
 Rise times will be slightly longer using active dry yeast.
 Reference my Baking with Yeast Guide for answers to common yeast FAQs.

 - Doubling this recipe: For best results, I recommend making two separate batches of dough.
 However, if you want to double the recipe all in 1 mixing bowl, double all of the ingredients except for the yeast and butter.
 Use 3 and 1/4 teaspoons yeast and 6 Tablespoons of butter.

 - Bread Machine Questions: I don’t own a bread machine so I have not tested it, but some readers in the comments section have had success.